Oakwood Preschool Handbook

 Lock Down Drills and Rapid Dismissals: Are conducted twice a year.

-Departure – Meet students at the front door at 11:30 a.m. and 3:00 p.m.
+Departure – Meet students at the front of the building at 11:30 a.m. and 3:00 p.m.
 Teachers will walk the students to the door where they will meet their parents.

 Children will be released only to those designated by the parent or guardian.
 Identification will be required.